Xunzi (philosopher): Human nature – xing

+Even though Mencius had already died when the book was written, the chapter is written like a conversation between the two philosophers.
+Xunzi's ideas about becoming a good person were more complex than Mencius's.
+He believed that people needed to change their nature, not just give up on it.
+Some people thought Xunzi's ideas were strange, but new discoveries suggest that it might have actually been Mencius who had unusual ideas about human nature.

+The chapter is called "Human Nature is Evil," but that's not the whole story.
+Xunzi thought that people could improve themselves by learning good habits and manners, which he called "artifice." (偽) He believed that people needed to transform their nature to become good.
+This could be done by learning from a teacher and following rituals and morals.

+Even though some people doubt if the chapter is real, it's an important part of Xunzi's philosophy.
+People still talk about it today and think about the differences between Xunzi and Mencius's ideas about human nature and how to become a better person.

+Xunzi only stated that the "heart" can observe reason, that is, it can distinguish between right and wrong, good and evil, but it is not the source of value.
+So where does the standard come from?
+According to Xunzi's theory of evil human nature, morality will ultimately become a tool of external value used to maintain social stability and appeal to authoritarianism.
+Mencius' theory of good human nature, on the other hand, states that humans are inherently good and we have an internal value foundation (the Four Beginnings).

 Music – yue

 Music is discussed throughout the Xunzi, particularly in chapter 20, the "Discourse on Music" (Yuelun; 樂論).
 Much of the Xunzi's sentiments on music are directed towards Mozi, who largely disparaged music.
 Mozi held that music provides no basic needs and is a waste of resources and money.
 Xunzi presents a comprehensive argument in opposition, stating that certain music provides joy, which is indeed essential to human wellbeing.
-Joy and Music are respectively translated as yue and le, and their connection in Xunzi's time may explain why both words share the same Chinese character: 樂.
+Music and joy are respectively translated as yue and le, and their connection in Xunzi's time may explain why both words share the same Chinese character: 樂.
 Xunzi also points out the use of music for social harmony:

-Many commentators have noted the similarities between the reasons for Xunzi's promotion of music and those of Ancient Greek philosophers.
+Many commentators have noted the similarities between the reasons for Xunzi's promotion of music and those of ancient Greek philosophers.

 Gentleman – junzi

 Ultimately, he refused to admit theories of state and administration apart from ritual and self-cultivation, arguing for the gentleman, rather than the measurements promoted by the Legalists, as the wellspring of objective criterion.
-His ideal gentleman (junzi) king and government, aided by a class of erudites (Confucian scholars), are similar to that of Mencius, but without the tolerance of feudalism since he rejected hereditary titles and believed that an individual's status in the social hierarchy should be determined only by their own merit.
+His ideal gentleman (junzi) king and government, aided by a class of learned Confucian scholars, are similar to that of Mencius, but without the tolerance of feudalism since he rejected hereditary titles and believed that an individual's status in the social hierarchy should be determined only by their own merit.